yangshun/tech-interview-handbook/apps/website/contents/resume.md

 ### 2. Test readability with industry-standard ATS

-Test the readability and formatting of your resume using .
+Test the readability and formatting of your resume using industry-standard ATS like [Resume Worded](https://resumeworded.com/resume-scanner) .
 Most big companies use such resume scanners.

 ### 3. The plain text file test